AppFair/appfair.github.io/index.md

 ### Source Transparency

-The App Fair's `integrate-release` build process is completely automated; there is no individual review of apps, neither when they are initially submitted nor when updates are released.
+The App Fair's `integrate-release` build process is completely automated; there is no individual review of apps when they are initially submitted, nor is there any manual review process for update releases.
-This allows the release & update processes to be free of delays and keeps the catalog free from reviewer bias.
+This allows the release and update processes to be free of delays and keeps the catalog unencumbered by subjective and inconsistent reviewer biases.
 It also precludes the possibility of any pre-distribution "gate-keeping" to enforce content or policy.

-The App Fair instead provides post-distribution accountability by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available GitHub repositories.
+The App Fair instead provides post-distribution accountability by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available forks of the base GitHub repository.
 For any release in the App Fair catalog, the complete source code is available for inspection, review, and analysis by the entire world.
 This access enables the security community to use all its resources to identify, isolate, and mitigate badly-behaved apps.
 In addition, a requirement that all the code be hosted in publicly-available Git repositories means that tools like [code scanning](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) can be used to identify security vulnerabilities in the app or any of the frameworks it embeds.

 ### Source Accountability

-The App Fair's `integrate-release` build process signs the release's binary artifacts with an "Ad-Hoc" code signing certificate.
+The App Fair's `integrate-release` build process signs the release's binary artifacts with an ad-hoc code signing certificate.
 While this satisfies the policy requirements of certain platforms and provides some protection against tampering, this ad-hoc signature itself does not confer any useful identifying information.
 The signature is essentially an anonymous seal on the binary placed on it by the `integrate-release` build phases.

 Instead, the App Fair provides author accountability and identifiability by requiring that any commit that triggers the `integrate-release` process needs to be marked as `verified` by GitHub.
 This means that the commit itself is cryptographically signed.
-This signature must be associated with an academic e-mail address, and that address must be associated with user's GitHub account.
+This signature must be associated with an academic e-mail address, and that address must be associated with the developer's GitHub account.
 The academic address does not need to be the primary address for the user, but it does need to be listed in the developer's validated public e-mail addresses at [https://github.com/settings/profile](https://github.com/settings/profile).

 The simplest way to sign your PR commit is to simply use the GitHub web interface whenever you update your PR to trigger the `integrate-release` phases.